deep-spin/UA_COMET/README.md

 ```bash
 comet train -f {config_file_path}.yaml
 ```
-For more information check: []
+For more information check: [COMET's documentation](https://unbabel.github.io/COMET/html/training.html).

 Alternatively, it is possible to train a different metric and compare performance using the scripts in the evaluation sub-folder.
-In this case, ensure the metric output files maintain the same structure described in ```evaluation/data/README.md```.
+In this case, ensure the metric output files maintain the same structure as described in ```evaluation/data/README.md```.